creachadair/washcookies/README.md

 of the value.

 Cookies have the following fields:
-- *domain*   The host or domain for which the cookie is delivered.
+- *domain*:   The host or domain for which the cookie is delivered.
-- *path*     The path for which the cookie is delivered.
+- *path*:     The path for which the cookie is delivered.
-- *name*     The name of the cookie.
+- *name*:     The name of the cookie.
-- *value*    The content of the cookie.
+- *value*:    The content of the cookie.
-- *httponly* The HTTPOnly setting for this cookie.
+- *httponly*: The HTTPOnly setting for this cookie.

 Examples:
 + Accept all cookies from `banksite.com`